divyaKh/CMPE255Project/README.md

 Stage 4 : Go to https://github.com/divyaKh/CMPE255Project/tree/main/5.ML_Models/baseline run each notebook for each type of the models.This stage requires cleaned_dataset_label_encoding.csv,dataset_minmax.csv,dataset_minmax_corr.csv,dataset_pca.csv.
 These csv will be genrated at stage 1 and stage3.
 This is MILESTONE 3 implementation.

-Each stage above will generate the csv, and fed to the next stage.

 FOR Milestone 2 implementation -- > run https://github.com/divyaKh/CMPE255Project/blob/main/5.ML_Models/Final_notebook.ipynb.
 It has links to MILESTONE 3 implementations